-When Maria came to our trullo to teach me a little home-style Puglian cooking, she not only taught me how to make fresh handmade orrecchietti, she also began a two-stage lesson in how to make classic southern Italian pizza in a forno a legna or wood-fired oven – our own!
+Maria, as you might remember, is the caretaker of our trullo who has quickly become my cooking instructor and our friend.
+When she came to teach me a little home-style Puglian cooking, Maria not only taught me how to make fresh handmade orrecchietti, she also began a two-stage lesson in how to use our forno a legna or wood-fired oven to make Puglian pizza.

 On the first afternoon, Maria and her son Giuseppe cleaned out the pizza oven before stacking it with some very dry olive tree branches.
 This was more than just kindling though.
 When it went up in smoke, it really warmed up the oven, getting it very hot very quickly.
 Even so, Maria said it would be much better the following day.